 Do I have to wear a wetsuit?

 If you were to accidentally capsize your kayak, that wetsuit will suddenly become your best friend.
 Water will fill in and create a layer between the wetsuit and your body and become an insulating layer through conductive heating.
 That's why they are called wetsuits!
-Once that water layer is established, very little additional water will enter the suit because of osmotic pressure (science!).
+Once that thin water layer is established, very little additional water will enter the suit because of osmotic pressure (science!).
 Therefore you body is not losing heat continually warming new water.
 And you can now stay in the water for a much longer period of time.
 This time allows your guide to help you get back into your kayak and back to the fun of paddling.
-(And paddling will further warm you up.)
+(And the physical activity of paddling will further warm you up.)

 And the irony is that often when a tour is done and people take off their wetsuits, they are amazed at how cozy and comfortable the wetsuit kept them as they stand shivering on the beach in their shorts and t-shirts!
 Outfitters, like your Mom when you were a kid, often really do know best :-)